ngudbhav/excel-to-mongoDB/readme.md

 # excel-to-mongoDB
 This module converts your correctly formatted Excel spreadsheet to a collection in specified database in MongoDB.
+The queries can also be written in a file (BETA).

 # Excel Formats Supported
-Supported Excel formats are XLS/XLSX
+Supported Excel formats are XLS/XLSX/CSV

 # Spreadsheet Format
 Please have a look at the sample Excel sheets provided to have a clear view of the File. <a href="https://go.microsoft.com/fwlink/?LinkID=521962">Microsoft Sample Sheet</a>